 High rates of PPI use, especially in CO-HCFA-CDI patients, raise concerns about its prolonged role as a CDI risk factor even after discontinuation.

 The investigators concluded that NAAT plays a valuable role in confirming CDI in GDH-positive/toxin-negative cases, especially in outpatient settings where rapid, accurate diagnosis is critical.
-These findings support more vigilant CDI surveillance in non-hospitalized populations, especially those with prior healthcare contact or ongoing medication risk factors.
+These findings support more vigilant CDI surveillance in nonhospitalized populations, especially those with prior health care contact or ongoing medication risk factors.

 Reference

 Takano T, Aiba H, Oyanagi T, Takemura H, Kaku M, Kunishima H. A study on community-onset Clostridioides difficile infection.
-Abstract CIV-P-201.
-Presented at ASM Microbe 2025.
-June 19–23, 2025.
-Los Angeles, CA.
+Abstract presented at: American Society for Microbiology Microbe 2025; June 19-23, 2025; Los Angeles, CA. Abstract CIV-P-201.